Laratheanalyst/German-Cars-Sales-Analysis/README.md

 # German-Cars-Sales-Analysis
-The analysis was concluded using Python and Powerbi to understand the German car market and customers
+The analysis was concluded using Python and Powerbi to understand the German car market and customers preference.